Textalk/textalk-webshopclient-php/README.md

 ```

-To get the name of article with UID 12565609 on webshop 22222 in all languages:
+To get the name of articlegroup with UID 1347897 on webshop 22222 in all languages:

 ```php
 require(dirname(dirname(__FILE__)) . '/vendor/autoload.php');